JiarongGu/redux-sink/examples/navigation-sink.md

 ```
 {% endcode %}

-### Supply the navigation history object to router
+### Supply the navigation history object to a router

 {% code title="index.jsx" %}
 ```jsx